potateros/dotfiles/README.md

 (Tested on Xubuntu and Ubuntu, not sure about others)

+- `.fonts/` are fonts that I use for both UI and editors

 - `.vim/colors/monokai.vim` is my modified color scheme for vim

 - `scripts/` contain scripts to be placed in `~/apps/`